|Source: Kids Health SCHN|

-Some older swimming pools might include doors or windows as part of as part of the pool fence or barrier.
-This is no longer allowed in the building of new pools.
+Some older swimming pools might include doors or windows as part of the pool fence or barrier.
+This is no longer allowed in for any new pools being built.

 If you have a door that forms part of a pool barrier you must make sure that:

-If all of the above are not satisfied, you will need to take the necessary action to ensure that any door that is part of a pool barrier complies with these requirements.
+If all of the above criteria are not satisfied, you will need to take the necessary action to ensure that any door that is part of a pool barrier complies with these requirements.

-If you have windows that form part of a pool barrier, they must have a locking device or a security screen that prevents them from opening more than 12.5cm.
+If you have windows that form part of a pool barrier, they must have a locking device or a security screen that prevents them from opening more than 10cm.

-If it does not satisfy this requirement, you will need to install a locking device or security screen that reduces the gap to 12.5cm or less.
-Locking devices and security screens can be purchased from your local hardware store, but you should also seek advice from your local council, accredited private certifier or licensed builder.
+If it does not satisfy this requirement, you will need to install a locking device or security screen that reduces the gap to 10cm or less.
+Locking devices and security screens can be purchased from your local hardware store.
+Make sure you also seek advice from your local council, accredited private certifier or licensed builder.

 Check to ensure that your pool gate: